AdobeDocs/aep-mobile-sdkdocs/src/pages/home/base/mobile-core/lifecycle/behavior-reference.md

 A Lifecycle session is the time between a `lifecycleStart` call and a `lifecyclePause` call.
 A new session is detected when `lifecycleStart` is called after a `lifecyclePause` and the [Lifecycle session timeout](configuration-keys.md#lifecyclesessiontimeout) has elapsed.

 All events that are not Lifecycle start or Lifecycle pause do not affect Lifecycle state or data.
-The starting of MobileCore via `registerExtensions` does not automatically start a Lifecycle session nor does it affect Lifecycle data.
+Starting MobileCore using `registerExtensions` does not automatically start a Lifecycle session nor does it affect Lifecycle data.

 ### Consecutive `lifecycleStart` API calls